 For example, any positive pre-clinical results in animals for our pre-clinical programs may not be replicated in human clinical studies.
 These programs may be also found to be unsafe in humans, particularly at higher doses needed to achieve the desired levels of efficacy.
 Also, the positive safety results from single dose human clinical studies may not be replicated in other human studies, including multiple dose studies.
 Clinical and pre-clinical study results are frequently susceptible to varying interpretations by scientists, medical personnel, regulatory personnel, statisticians and others, which often delays, limits, or prevents further clinical development or regulatory approvals of potential products.
 Clinical trials can take many years to complete, including the process of study design, clinical site selection and the recruitment of patients.
-As a result, we can experience significant delays in completing clinical studies are not successful in human clinical trials, we may be forced to curtail or abandon certain development programs.
+As a result, we can experience significant delays in completing clinical studies, which can increase the cost of developing a drug candidate and shorten the time that an approved product may be protected by patents.
+If our drug candidates are not successful in human clinical trials, we may be forced to curtail or abandon certain development programs.
 If we experience significant delays in commencing or completing our clinical studies, we could suffer from significant cost overruns, which could negatively affect our capital resources and our ability to complete these studies.